Look Closely: Wildlife Watching in South Dakota

 The elusive bighorns can be found in Badlands National Park, on the rocky walls along Canyon Lake Road/U.S. 44 west of Rapid City, and in Custer State Park along the ledges near the State Game Lodge and near the Black Hills Playhouse.

 Bighorn sheep, natives of the rugged Black Hills

 Various types of birds can more easily be spotted in specific areas.
 Wild turkeys can be found everywhere, for example, while the state bird, the Chinese Ring-necked pheasant, mostly stays east of the Missouri River.
 You may hear them before you see them, so bring binoculars.

 - Prairies and Badlands National Park – bald eagles, golden eagles, falcons, grouse, hawks, larks, owls and wrens.

 - Foothills – bluebirds, bunting, crows, finches, jays, magpies, swallows, swifts, warblers and Western tanager.

 - Mountains – junco, nuthatch, thrushes and warblers.

-The pheasant is one of more than 300 species of birds in the state.
+The Chinese Ring-necked pheasant, one of more than 300 species of birds in the state

 Custer State Park, Badlands National Park and Wind Cave National Park are home to some of the largest, free-roaming herds of buffalo in the USA.
 In Custer State Park, “buffalo jams” are common because the bison frequently cross the roadways without looking.